Explore Vejle in Denmark

 “With the new Terrace fully up and running to complement our Atlantic Room and The Grill restaurants, I’m confident L’Horizon now offers the most compelling beachside dining proposition on the island for residents that live here and those staying with us for a relaxing, leisurely break.”

-Julia Hands, Chairman and CEO of Hand Picked Hotels adds, “I am thrilled with the results of this project which has been carefully designed and executed with guest comfort and enjoyment absolutely front of mind.
-Not only is this a very relaxed and welcoming space but the new menu balances effortlessly with the relaxed style we were keen to emulate, with seasonal produce and local influences inspiring the range of dishes.”
+Julia Hands, Chairman and CEO of Hand Picked Hotels adds, “I am thrilled with the results of this project which has been carefully designed and executed with guest comfort and enjoyment absolutely front of mind.”

 The Terrace at L’Horizon Beach Hotel & Spa is open daily from 11am until dusk from and is situated just 10 minutes from Jersey Airport and 20 minutes from St Helier.